coolguyalex/github.io/pages/rpg/blackcloaks.md

 ### Active Contracts
 - Assist the Ecologist: An ecologist is concerned that a bird's habitat will be destroyed.
 Help him relocate a breeding pair.
 - Investigate the missing Goats: A local goatherd claims some sort of horrible creature from the fog has been taking his goats.
-- Locate the missing Black Cloaks - A group of Black Cloaks went missing long ago while investigating rumors of a purpoted "Alchemist's Lair".
+- Locate the missing Black Cloaks - A group of Black Cloaks went missing long ago while investigating rumors of a purported "Alchemist's Lair".

 ### Standing Rewards
 - Impressing locals - 1 to 6 XP